Instance Selection for GANs: Experiments

 \subsection{128 \texttimes\ 128 ImageNet}

-To examine the impact of instance selection on the training time of large scale models, we train two BigGAN models on 128 \texttimes\ 128 ImageNet.\footnote{We use the official BigGAN implementation from https://github.com/ajbrock/BigGAN-PyTorch.} Our baseline model uses the default hyperparameters from BigGAN~\citep{brock2018large}, though we reduce the channel multiplier from 96 to 64 (i.e.~half of the capacity) and only use a single discriminator update instead of two for faster training.
+To examine the impact of instance selection on the training time of large-scale models, we train two BigGAN models on 128 \texttimes\ 128 ImageNet\footnote{We use the official BigGAN implementation from \url{https://github.com/ajbrock/BigGAN-PyTorch}.}.
+Our baseline model uses the default hyperparameters from BigGAN~\citep{brock2018large}, with the exception that we reduce the channel multiplier from 96 to 64 (i.e.~half of the capacity) and only use a single discriminator update instead of two for faster training.
 Our instance selection model uses the same settings as the baseline, but is trained on $50\%$ of the dataset.
-We also reduce the batch size from the default 2048 to 256 as we encounter worse performance at larger sizes.
-Both models are trained on 8 V100 GPUs using gradient accumulation to achieve the necessary batch sizes.
+Although large batch sizes are critical for achieving good performance with the baseline BigGAN~\cite{brock2018large}, we found them to degrade performance when combined with instance selection.
+Therefore, we reduce the batch size from BigGAN's default of 2048 to 256 for the instance selection model.
+Both models are trained on 8 NVIDIA V100 GPUs with 16GB of RAM, using gradient accumulation to achieve the necessary batch sizes.

-Despite using a much smaller batch size, our model trained with instance selection achieves a $66\%$ increase in Inception Score and a $16\%$ decrease in FID over the baseline while training in a quarter of the time (Table \ref{table:128x128_imagenet}, Figure \ref{fig:imagenet_128_training_curves}).
-Comparing generated samples from both models (Figure \ref{fig:imagenet_128_comparison}) we notice that, while the baseline model is still capable of generating high quality samples, it does so much more sporadically than the model trained with instance selection, which is more consistent in its generation quality.
-We also find that instance selection improves sample quality considerably for classes which have highly varied images in the training set, such as the Mask class.
-Additional samples can be found in the supplementary material.
+Despite using a much smaller batch size, our model trained with instance selection outperforms the baseline in all metrics except for Recall (Table \ref{table:128x128_imagenet}), as expected due to the diversity/fidelity trade-off.
+The instance selection model trains significantly faster than the baseline, requiring less than four days while the baseline requires more than two weeks.